robinpunn/blockchain-education/cyfrin/smart-contract-security-auditing/README.md

 	4. Formal Verification w/ [Halmos](https://github.com/a16z/halmos/tree/main) (Hardest)
  - See more in [./src/invariant-break/README.md](https://github.com/Cyfrin/sc-exploits-minimized/blob/main/src/invariant-break/README.md)

+ **Stateless Pros & Cons**
+Pros:
+- Fast to write
+- Fast to test
+Cons:
+- It's stateless, so if a property is broken by calling different functions, it won't find the issue
+- You can never be 100% sure it works, as it's random input

+**Stateful Open Pros & Cons**
+Pros:
+- Fast to write (not as fast as stateless fuzzing)
+- Can find bugs that are from calling functions in a specific order.
+Cons:
+- You can run into "path explosion" where there are too many possible paths, and the fuzzer finds nothing
+- You can never be 100% sure it works, as it's random input

+**Stateful Handler Pros & Cons**
+Pros:
+- Can find bugs that are from calling functions in a specific order.
+- Restricts the "path explosion" problem where there are too many possible paths, so the fuzzer is more likely to find issues
+Cons:
+- Much longer to write correctly
+- It's easier to restrict too much so that you miss potential bugs

 ### Where Stateless Fuzzing Fails
 - Stateless fuzzing (often known as just "fuzzing") is when you provide random data to a function to get some invariant or property to break.
 - It is "stateless" because after every fuzz run, it resets the state, or it starts over.